Mugo PinePinus Mugo var Mughus

-Among the huge range of trees available to the modern gardener some old classics continue to be the most versatile, and pines are definitely one of that group.
-With a variety of types to choose from, including some of the most imposing trees it’s possible to plant – the Scots pine is an excellent example – there’s one to suit almost any need.
-If you’re looking for the fresh, wild ambience of a pine, but a Scots pine is too high for your purposes, Pinus mugo is something you should consider.
+Among the huge range of trees available to the modern gardener, some old classics continue to be the most versatile – and pines are definitely one of that group.
+With a variety of types to choose from, including some of the most imposing trees it’s possible to plant – the Scots Pine is an excellent example – there’s one to suit almost any need.
+If you’re looking for the fresh, wild ambiance of a pine, but a Scots Pine is too high for your purposes, then Pinus mugo is something you should consider.

 Mughus is a relatively easy tree to grow.
 It prefers moist, well drained loam and you should look for a location that gets full sunlight.
 It does prefer cooler climates; it’s suitable for USDA plant hardiness zones 2 to 7, so this isn’t a plant you should be considering if you live in one of the hotter southern states.
 On the other hand it’s ideal in the northern USA, and won’t be at all fazed by a New England winter.
 Warm, humid summers can cause problems though, as can very intense sunlight.
 If the soil around it becomes badly drained the Mughus will also struggle and may eventually expire, so keep the ground moist but not waterlogged.